 Many older adults- even those who eat well- may have vitamin deficiencies and should check with their doctor or in-home care provider to see if they need supplements.
 Some common vitamin deficiencies are B12, which is difficult for seniors to absorb; vitamin D from lack of sunlight; and calcium for those who don’t enjoy dairy or are lactose intolerant.

-At Phoenix home health care agency, Nightingale Home Care, our caregivers offer a higher level of in-home care that includes nutritious meal preparation under a care plan written by a Registered Nurse and approved by the physician.
+At senior care Phoenix AZ home health agency, Nightingale Home Care, our caregivers offer a higher level of in-home care that includes nutritious meal preparation under a care plan written by a Registered Nurse and approved by the physician.
 Our compassionate and highly trained caregivers are available around the clock, and are widely considered to be among the top rated home care providers in the state.
 From accompanying your elderly loved one on physical activities to helping them shop for healthy food, the physical and emotional well-being of your senior relative is our number one priority.
 To learn more about the heartfelt senior services provided by Nightingale Home Care, call (602) 504-1555 or visit us online.